kunnic/kunnic/README.md

 - 👋 Hi, I’m @kunnic
 - 👀 I’m interested in Machine Learning/Deep Learning and Computer Vision
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Deep Learning
 - 📫 How to reach me: Multiple method at kunnic.github.io/more_info

 <!---